-- Two academic references (minimum): References should be submitted electronically by the referee, using the online reference form.
-Alternatively, scanned copies of the original reference document(s) can be uploaded by the applicant. - If you graduated more than two years ago, or if professional experience is relevant to the application, professional references will be accepted in lieu of one academic reference.
-At least one referee should be familiar with the applicant's academic work.
+Two academic references (minimum): References should be submitted electronically by the referee, using the online reference form.
+Alternatively, scanned copies of the original reference document(s) can be uploaded by the applicant.
+At least one referee should be familiar with the applicant's recent academic work.
+If you graduated more than five years ago, or if professional experience is relevant to the application, professional references will be accepted in lieu of one academic reference.

 References must be written, signed and dated on official letter headed paper from the referee's organisation.
 They must include the referee's full contact details, i.e. postal address, telephone number and organisation email address.
-A reference is available to show the required format. - References supplied with a personal contact email address will not be accepted unless under exceptional circumstances, which must be explained within the reference.
-All references must be dated within the last two years. - Degree certificate(s) from first and subsequent degrees.
+References supplied with a personal contact email address will not be accepted unless under exceptional circumstances, which must be explained within the reference.
+All references must be dated within the last two years.

+Applicants who have previously studied at undergraduate and postgraduate level should provide an academic reference relating to each qualification.
+Professional references will only be accepted from applicants who are working in the legal field (or other related area) and who completed their education more than five years ago.

+- Degree certificate(s) from first and subsequent degrees.
 We require colour scans of original documents and certified translations of documents issued in any language other than English. - Academic transcripts from first and subsequent degrees.
 We require colour scans of original documents and certified translations of documents issued in any language other than English.
 Transcripts must list all subjects taken and grades achieved to date, with the grade scale clearly displayed in the transcript.
-Applicants must clearly state their current average grade in the online application form. - Research Statement: The primary requirement for the research statement is to define and situate your research within an academic/disciplinary context.
-You should remember that people in the academic community are the primary audience/readership for postgraduate research.
-This means that you will need to identify: - 1.
-The research questions or problems that you intend to address; - 2.
-The research context for your project/programme of work; - 3.
-The methods you think you will use to pursue the key questions. - Personal statement: Personal statements should highlight the motivation for applying for the course, and any relevant experience and/or skills. - The personal statement should set out what within the content of the degree programme connects to the applicant's own interests, and it may include an account of the applicant's own intellectual journey and how this has forged their interest in and passion for the subject. - English language certificates are required from applicants for whom English is not the native language and whose full undergraduate degree was not taught in an English-speaking country (please see the English Language Requirements for a list of English-speaking countries)
+Applicants must clearly state their current average grade in the online application form. - Personal statement: Personal statements should highlight the motivation for applying for the course, and any relevant experience and/or skills. - In your statement you should describe the reasons for your choice of postgraduate programme and why this is important to you.
+Please also explain why you are applying to University of Bristol, why you think you are a suitable candidate for your programme of study, and how your choice of programme fits with your future career plans. - English language certificates are required from applicants for whom English is not the native language and whose full undergraduate degree was not taught in an English-speaking country (please see the English Language Requirements for a list of English-speaking countries).